Jim Jenkins (footballer)

 James Walter Thomas Jenkins (15 February 1897 – 25 April 1983) was an Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).
 Jenkins also coached Coburg and Brunswick in the Victorian Football Association (VFA).
 He is a ruckman in the Coburg Football Club Team of the Century.

 Early life in Tasmania

 Born in Campbell Town, Tasmania on 15 February 1897, Jenkins was one of 12 children.

 He played his early football with North Launceston in the Northern Tasmanian Football Association.

 St Kilda

-In 1921, at the age of 24, Jenkins moved to the mainland and joined St Kilda.
+In 1921, at 24, Jenkins moved to the mainland and joined St Kilda.
 Jenkins, who was a follower, played 16 games in each of his first three seasons.

 Jenkins appeared in the opening round of the season in 1924, then left to coach Orbost.

 He returned to St Kilda for the 1925 VFL season and again played the opening round of the season, which would be his 50th and final appearance for St Kilda.

 Soon after, Jenkins was granted a permit to join Coburg in the Victorian Football Association.